 - Company Profile: Ask for information on the TMC's ownership, offices, and call centers.
 Ask how long the business has been in operation.
+Also, ask for current policies and when they were last updated.
 Do they have experience with managing accounts in your industry?
 Also, ask for management or key personnel bios, and get contact information.

 - Additional Information: Ask about the location of reservations centers, headcounts, agents' average years of industry experience, and length of time with the TMCs.
 You can also include questions about the TMC's suppliers, including GDSs, and about online booking adoption rates, consortia memberships, and negotiated pricing programs.

 - Proposed Solution: Ask them to provide an overview of how and where their company plans to provide service to your organization.
 Have them describe the role of the account manager who will be managing your account.
 They should also provide examples such as; case studies, a timeline or implementation plan, a business plan, and a Service Level Agreement.

 - Customer Service: Have them provide details on the makeup of their customer support team, their levels of experience, and ongoing training programs.
 How will they resolve and report on customer service issues?

 - Transaction Management: Each provider should describe the process for incorporating a central billing card with the online booking tool.
 Do they currently have a mobile app?
 Does their company offer a corporate card product?
 What is their process for managing unused electronic tickets?
 Have them explain their invoicing process.
 How do they describe a transaction fee?

 - Account Management Strategy/Implementation Strategy: A strategy should be provided for both account management and implementation that specifies core capabilities, differentiators, and what constitutes a successful relationship.

 - Business Continuity/Disaster Recovery: Have them describe their backup systems for data recovery.
 Do they have internal employee agreements to ensure the confidentiality of your data?